prl-mushr/mushr-website/content/tutorials/dataset_documentation.md

 ### Data Organization

 The data in the .bag file is organized like any other .bag file using its ROS topics.
-For example laser scan data would be in sensor_msgs/LaserScan
+Here we don't need to care that much about the organization, all we need to know is that data is organized by topics and each topic is a type of data.
+For example laser scan data would be in "sensor_msgs/LaserScan"

 ### Naming Convention

-The ROS topics are named mostly by what data they contain with an additional label at the beginning to specify the car that it belongs to.
-Since there are three cars, the names of the topics for each car always starts with "/car24/..", /car25/...",  or "/car26/...".
+The names of the ROS topics are self-explanatory with the topic name representing what type of data it contains.
+However since there are data for each of the three cars, the topics will be additionally labelled at the start with the name of the car it belongs(e.g. "/car24/..", /car25/...",  or "/car26/...")

 For example pose messages for car 24
 ```bash